Construction

 Featured

-Construction output volume grew by 4.9% year-on-year and increased by 0.8% compared to the previous month; Construction, July 2025
+Construction output volume increased by 17.6% year-on-year and grew by 16.4% compared to the previous month; Construction, September 2025

-Construction output volume, based on raw, as well as on calendar-adjusted data was above the previous year’s level by 4.9% in July 2025.
-Among the main construction groups the construction of buildings rose by 5.7%, that of civil engineering grew by 4.7%.
-Based on seasonally and working day adjusted indices construction output was above the June 2025 level by 0.8%.
+Construction output volume, based on raw data went up by 17.6%, and according to calendar-adjusted data was above the previous year’s low base by 15.2% in September 2025.
+Among the main construction groups the construction of buildings expanded by 18.3%, that of civil engineering increased by 17.1%.
+Based on seasonally and working day adjusted indices construction output was above the August 2025 level by 16.4%.
+Construction producer prices increased by 5.5% in the 3rd quarter of 2025 compared to the same period of the previous year.

 HCSO Monitor